mosra/m.css/doc/plugins/math-and-code.rst

 -   Adds a :rst:`:filters:` option.
 See `Filters`_ below.

 Put `code blocks <{filename}/css/components.rst#code>`_ into the :rst:`.. code::` directive and specify the language via a parameter.
-Use :rst:`:hl_lines:` option to highlight lines; if you want to add additional CSS classes, use the :rst:`:class:` option.
+Use :rst:`:hl-lines:` option to highlight lines; if you want to add additional CSS classes, use the :rst:`:class:` option.